jdi-testing/jdn-ai/README.md

 ### Page object generation
 Attention!
-Before start the locatoers recognizing, you need to check that the back-end is running.
+Before start the locators recognizing, you need to check that the back-end is running.
-The number of back-end version should be displayed in JDN plugin tab near the front-end version, it is the simplest way to check that back-end is installed properly and connected.
+The current version of back-end should be displayed in JDN plugin tab near the front-end version, it is the simplest way to check that back-end is installed properly and connected.

 * open the plugin (Open Chrome Developer Tools with F12 -> open the last tab on JDN Devtools);
 * open the target page, which you want to generate a page object for, and click 'Identify' button;